microdotblog/help.micro.blog/_posts/2017-10-15-mac-version.md

 If you're using a Micro.blog-hosted weblog, you can use File → New Post to start a new blog post.
 If you're using WordPress or another server, first open the preferences window and enter your web site URL to set it up for posting within the app.

 ## Version history

+### 1.8.2 --- April 23, 2019

+* Added window width resizing.
+Finally!
+* Added video thumbnail previews in Posts list.
+* Fixed setting alt text on multiple photos.

+### 1.8.1 --- April 16, 2019

+* Fixed uploading videos in some formats.

+### 1.8 --- April 5, 2019

+* Added video upload for Micro.blog-hosted blogs.
+Video support is designed for short videos, about 2 minutes or less, and uses the same hosting plan as podcasting.
+* Fixed scaling of uploaded photos that were too small before.

 ### 1.7 --- March 27, 2019